hww/varp_text_display/README.md

 This asset is debugging tool for Unity 3D.
 It render text as a screen overlay with usubg immediate draw.
 Other words it draw characters with _GL.QUADS_ and as result it does not produce garbage when update text.

-The text dispay has a buffer for sccharacters and every character has a color value and additional _inverse_ flag.
+The text dispay has a buffer for characters and every character has a color value and additional _inverse_ flag.
 Last one allow to render negative version of glyph.
+Just change character code in the buffer will character on screen.

 ## Folders & Files